srey942/video-apis-assessment/README.md

 * Merge Video API - The merge API can be tested using the following URL : localhost:3000/video/:videoId/metadata

-* Download Video API - The download API can be tested using the following URL : localhost:3000/video/merged/:videoId/
+* Download Video API - The download API can be tested using the following URL : localhost:3000/video/merged/:videoId/.
+On postman client,please make sure that the  request body type is application/json.

 ## Limitations